Why Sense of Place Matters to Development

 “A place is only a place.”
 If you are well-versed in traveling and experiences, you may cast doubt upon author Frank Herbert’s words.
 They are only true if you deprive a place of its character.
 Places carry meaning, memories, cultures, and people.

-Integrating Sense of Place in development transforms a simple place into a home, a neighborhood, a community.
+Integrating Sense of Place in development transforms a simple place into a home, a neighborhood, or a community.
 People from various walks of life can feel welcomed, whether they’re visiting or starting a new chapter in their lives.

 The geography, architecture, and environment can all create open arms for newcomers and legacy residents alike.
 Greenspaces, educational centers, and walkways can provide a sense of rootedness by highlighting local history and ecology.